Pecos Bill: Comics

 Edward O'Reilly co-authored a comic strip with cartoonist Jack A. Warren, also known as Alonzo Vincent Warren, distributed by George Matthew Adams Service between 1936 and 1937.
 When O'Reilly died in 1946, Warren began a strip titled Pecos Pete.
 This was a story about "Pecos Bill", who had received a "lump on the naggan" that caused him amnesia.
 The cartoons originally were published in The Sun and were later syndicated.

 Between 1948 and 1951, Clint Harmon created his own version of Pecos Bill for Charlton Comics, appearing in titles such Tim McCoy and Cowboy Western Comics.
-In Nature Boy #4 (August 1956), was published a adaptation by Bob Powell.
+In Nature Boy #4 (August 1956), was published an adaptation by Bob Powell.

-In 1949, the Italian publishe Mondadori launched the comic series Pecos Bill, written by Guido Martina and illustrated by Raffaele Paparella, Antonio Canale, Pier Lorenzo De Vita, Roy D'Ami, Francesco Gamba, Gino d'Antonio and Dino Battaglia.
+In 1949, the Italian publisher Mondadori launched the comic series Pecos Bill, written by Guido Martina and illustrated by Raffaele Paparella, Antonio Canale, Pier Lorenzo De Vita, Roy D'Ami, Francesco Gamba, Gino d'Antonio and Dino Battaglia.
 After its conclusion in 1955, the series was re-proposed several times by other publishers in other series created by different authors: in 1956 the Alpe publishing house created a new series, Le nuove avventure di Pecos Bill, with a different interpretation of the character created by Cesare Solini and drawn by Pietro Gamba.
 In 1960 Mondadori revived the character by re-proposing the stories already presented in the Albi d'Oro series in the series Gli albi di Pecos Bill, and then sold it in 1962 to the publisher Fasani who continued publishing it for over three hundred issues of newly created stories until 1967, in 1978 the publisher Bianconi debuted a new version of the character created by Armando Bonato.
 In Italy the reprints of the stories have been re-proposed several times by various publishers over the years.